yuja/jj/docs/revsets.md

 * `none()`: No commits.
 This function is rarely useful; it is provided for completeness.

 * `change_id(prefix)`: Commits with the given change ID prefix.
+If the specified change is divergent, this resolves to multiple commits.
 It is an error to use a non-unique prefix.
 Unmatched prefix isn't an error.

 * `commit_id(prefix)`: Commits with the given commit ID prefix.
 It is an error to use a non-unique prefix.
 Unmatched prefix isn't an error.